stereophonek-s/photo_sorter/README.md

 ---

 ## License
-This program is open-source and provided under the MIT License.
+This program is open-source and provided under the MIT License (Non-Commercial)

 ---